SIMPler realisation of Scalar Dark Matter: Thermal freeze out of Dark Matter in SIMP framework

-Mass dimension of thermally averaged cross section for a general $n\rightarrow 2$ annihilation processes, where n is the initial number of DM particle and 2 corresponds to the number of particles in the final state \cite{lightDM}:
+Thermally averaged cross section for $n\rightarrow 2$ annihilation processes, where n is the initial number of DM particle and 2 correspond to the number of particles in the final state can be expressed in terms of the characteristic mass scale $M$ as \cite{lightDM}: